vishvAsa/kalpAntaram/strI-dharma-paddhatiH/leslie/0/05_Bibliography.md

 Sanskrit text with the Mitākṣarā commentary, 5th edn. by N.R.
 Acharya, N.S., Bombay 1949.*
 Sanskrit text with Apararka's commentary, 2 vols., An.no.
 46, Poona
 1903-4.
-English tr. (ācāra only) with the Mitäkṣara commentary and Bālam- bhaṭṭī gloss, by S.C.
+English tr. (ācāra only) with the Mitākṣara commentary and Bālam- bhaṭṭī gloss, by S.C.
 Vidyarṇava (1918), SBE vol.21, reprint New York 1974.
-English tr. of Yājñ. with the Mitäkṣarā and the Viramitrodaya of Mitramiśra, by J.R.
+English tr. of Yājñ. with the Mitākṣarā and the Viramitrodaya of Mitramiśra, by J.R.
 Gharpure, 2 parts, Bombay 1936-7.
 Secondary literature
 Abbott, J.E. (tr.)
-Bahina Bäi: a Translation of her Autobiography and Verses
+Bahina Bāi: a Translation of her Autobiography and Verses
 (The Poet-Saints of Maharashtra, no.5), Poona 1929.
 Alston, A.J. (tr.)
 The Devotional Poems of Mirabai, Delhi 1980.
 Altekar, A.S.
 The Position of Women in Hindu Civilisation from Prehistoric